The Bose Portable Speaker Is Excellent

 When I asked, “Alexa, what’s your battery level?” it responded that this device doesn’t have a battery, which is obviously wrong.

-Sometimes, when I’m closer to my Echo and give a voice command, the Portable Speaker processes the request, and I hear a response from the other room, which is odd.
+Sometimes, when I’m closer to my Echo and give a voice command, the Bose processes the request, and I hear a response from the other room, which is odd.
 If I’m closer to the Echo and say, “Alexa, set an alarm for 6 AM” and it happens to be set on the Portable Speaker, if the Portable Speaker is out of battery by 6 AM, the alarm won’t ring on the Echo Dot, either.
 It will ring in the evening when I plug in my Portable Speaker to charge.
 So, alarms worked more reliably before I purchased the Portable Speaker.

 On one occasion, when I asked for the date, both Alexas answered.